 Turn up on time for your viewing and try to make a prompt decision (obviously once you have done all of the afore-mentioned checks).
-If you need a loan, make sure it is in place before you buy a caravan, as this may slow down the process.
+If you need a caravan loan, make sure it is in place before you buy, as this may slow down the process.
 Check the seller’s preferred method of payment and try to negotiate a discount for taking the caravan away quickly.

 10. Take care of your caravan

 It is difficult to know how long any caravan will last, but a touring caravan will depreciate faster than a static due to how much it travels.
 However, if looked after and regularly serviced then it should last at least 10 years.

 Make sure you give your caravan an annual check to make sure it is waterproof and free from damp.
 You should take it to a reputable caravan workshop for this check and any repairs.

 Finally, make sure you enjoy your caravan.
 It will become a place where lots of happy family memories will be made and will save you large amounts of money on holidays in the long run.
 As long as you are a savvy shopper, there’s no reason why you can’t get a great deal and become a caravan pro in no time.